cdl-geneseo/geneseo-dictionary/S/Side-Eye.md

 # Side-Eye

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Side-Eye

 Created by  Unknown User (mr38) on Nov 02, 2020

 The side-eye is slang referring to quiet disapproval of someone.
 When someone gives you the side-eye, it means they looked at you from the corner of their eye with obvious disapproval without saying anything.Jessica just gave me the side-eye after I talked to my ex.
 (Rockwell, Q-T, 2020)